tildebyte/ChucK-plugin-for-ST3/README.md

 - using `.cap()` will render the rest of the line in white.
 - `//` comments will sometimes cause weird highlighting in the comment itself.
 - Doc Search currently behaves differently under firefox and webkit (chrome, safari..etc).
 This has to do with these browsers not implementing `url#section` the same way.
 This issue is compounded by the ChucK docs using inconsistent rules for named ids.
 More about this topic [here] [12]
+- Sublime's architecture uses a *plugin_host* process which may crash if you are printing out too much with too little time between printing intervals.
+For example printing two messages per 20 ms, for 30 second duration will bring *plugin_host* to its knees.
+You will need to restart Sublime.
+This is not something the authors of this ChucK plugin can fix.

 ## Authors